Everything We Know About Carrie Underwood's Accident, Recovery — and What's Next

 A lot has happened to Carrie Underwood since she broke her wrist and had to get over 40 stitches to her face following a scary accident in November.

-While Underwood has been keeping selfies and photos of herself to a minimum since the accident, on Wednesday she shared a photo which clearly showed half of her face as she revealed she was back in the studio.
+While Underwood has been keeping selfies and photos of herself to a minimum since the accident, last week she shared photos which clearly showed her face as she revealed she was back in the studio.

 Here’s a look back at everything we know about her accident, her recovery, and what’s next for the 35-year-old country singer.